I have never styled my own whiskers before. So last year I decided I would give it a try.

 As I mentioned in previous posts, I don't do many appearances during the season.
 Four to five gigs a season are about it for this Santa.
 This is partly due to the fact that I am particular in the appearances I make, but mostly due to time constraints with my regular job – my "Clark Kent" persona if you will.

 I feel that each of my appearances as Santa is a "gift" and I have often said that if I ever felt being Santa was "work", that I would not enjoy doing it as much.
-That is not to s
+That is not to say

 I don't know what it is exactly about me.
 But there are certain pieces of music that effect me in a way that many grown men may not want to admit to.

 I grew up with a lot of varied musical influences.
 My mother studied and played classical piano.
 She also played the organ for our Church on occasion.
 So there was a lot of Chopin, Brahms, Mozart, and Bach always in the background growing up - but also a lot of country, jazz, and popular music as well.
-Elvis, Johnny, Frank, Dean, Bing, an
+Elvis, Johnny, Frank, Dean, Bing, and S

 Today I received my second Bachelors degree in Santa Claus.
 I received my first Bachelors of Santa Claus in 2005 from the Charles W, Howard Santa Claus School in Midland, MI.